mayembe-martin/software_architecture_schedules/features&responsibilities.md

 As a teacher, I want to see the course info s.t.
 I know the course's details, and be able to manage them

 ### Feature: Viewing the course info (scheduling committee)

 As a scheduling committee, I want to see the course info s.t.
 I know the course's details

 ### Feature: Viewing the course info (manager)

 As a manager, I want to see the course info s.t.
 I know the course's details

+### Feature: Viewing the student info – General information (anyone)

+As a system user, I want to have the general information (e-mail, course, photo) of every student registered in the system

+### Feature: Viewing the student info – Specific information (teacher)

+As a teacher, I want to have the specific information (ID number, grading, assigned tutor…) of the students registered in the system.

+### Feature: Viewing the teacher info – General Information (anyone)

+As a system user, I want to have the general information (e-mail, course, photo) of every teacher registered in the system

+### Feature: Viewing the teacher info – General information (student)

+As a student, I want to have the general information (e-mail, phone, office place…) at hand.